Linux SIG - Building a Linux System from Scratch

 - For the GNU configure scripts to work the following utilities were

-bison, cmp, cp, echo, find, grep, gzip, install, ln, mkdir,
+needed: bison, cmp, cp, echo, find, grep, gzip, install, ln, mkdir,

-ranlib, rm, sed, tar, tr, vi, yacc
+ranlib, rm, sed, tar, tr, vi, yacc.

-would perform without doing it.
+installwould perform without doing it.

-- Many GNU utilities come with
+- Many GNU utilities come with make check.

 - Needed to add devices lpt1 and lpt2.
 Fix boot/root disk.